joestubbs/coe379L-sp24/docs/unit03/hands_on_nn.rst

     from tensorflow.keras.datasets import fashion_mnist
     (X_train, y_train), (X_test, y_test) = fashion_mnist.load_data()

-Run through Steps 2 and 3.
-Skip Steps 4 and 5.
-Run through Step 6 and compute the accuracy of the model.
+From Step 1, you may check the shape of X_train, y_train.
+Run through Steps 2 to 5.

+Questions:
-How confident are you about the model?
-What can you do to improveit further?
+- How confident are you about the model?
-May be add more layers, or let it run for more number of epochs?
+- Does the validation accuracy improve if you run for more number of epochs or does adding more hidden layers help?